janaagaard75/FilmFilter/scraper/README.md

 # Debugging

+## Scraper

 It's possible to start up Scrapy in a shell mode, making it really easy to test the selectors:

     scrapy shell "http://www.kino.dk/aktuelle-film"

+## JSON results

+At https://jqplay.org/ it's possible to play around with JSON data.
+This commands selects all the unique movie URLs in showings.json.

+    unique_by(.movieUrl) | [ .[].movieUrl ]

+And this command counts them.
+There are over 200, so the movies scraper is missing 2/3rds of all the movies.

+    unique_by(.movieUrl) | length